apache/nuttx/boards/arm/samv7/same70-xplained/README.txt

   This is a simple command line utility for programming ARM-based MCUs (currently only Atmel) though CMSIS-DAP SWD interface.
-It works on Linux, Mac OS X and Windows.
+It works on Linux, macOS and Windows.
 Very useful to around especially if you have the following issue:

   Booting to FLASH or the ROM Bootloader